smartcat-labs/cassandra-diagnostics/README.md

 #### Riemann Reporter

 [RiemannReporter](https://github.com/smartcat-labs/cassandra-diagnostics/blob/dev/cassandra-diagnostics-reporter-riemann/src/main/java/io/smartcat/cassandra/diagnostics/reporter/RiemannReporter.java) sends measurements as Riemann events towards the configured Riemann server using TCP transport.
+It is using batch Riemann client to save resources and send more events in one network roundtrip.

 Generated Riemann Events looks like the following: